What is Online Arbitrage?

 Online Arbitrage Tools: Free vs Paid

 We discussed the disadvantages of not using tools in online arbitrage.
-Tools can mine data from hundreds of stores, store and filter it, collect the data about the product price history to estimate its future efficiency, and help us to be realistic and make the right decisions.
+Tools can mine data from hundreds of stores, store and filter it, collect the product price history to estimate its future efficiency, and help us be realistic and make the right decisions.

-The extensions are beneficial and can put critical info at your fingertips on any web page.
-Usually, they are free but very useful.
+These extensions are beneficial and can put critical info at your fingertips on any web page.
+They are free but can be very useful.
 There are dozens of such tools, but here we introduce the following extensions:

 1- Keepa – Amazon Price & Sales Rank Tracker

-For limited data, it’s free, but the premium version is highly recommended if you are a pro.
-You can see sale rank history, price history, and much more at a glance (the extra futures are open in paid version)
+For limited data, Keepa is free, but the premium version is highly recommended if you are a pro.
+You can see sale rank history, price history, and much more at a glance (the extra futures are open in paid version).

 2- Amazon assistant

-When you check a product on an online retailer (usually Target.com), it brings up the potential matches on Amazon.
+When you check a product on an online retailer (usually Target.com), Amazon assistant brings up potential matches on Amazon.
 Notice that the matches aren’t always correct!

-As you look at a product on a website (no matter it’s Amazon or retailer), it tries to find a lower-priced product for you.
+As you look at a product on a website (whether it’s Amazon or a retailer), it tries to find a lower-priced product for you.
 Remember that check two items carefully to avoid a mismatch deal.

 4- Rakuten – Get cashback for shopping

-With Rakuten, All you need to do is shop like normal, and it will let you know if you can get cashback on your purchase.
-Also, it can find the coupons.
+With Rakuten, all you need to do is shop like normal, and it will let you know if you can get cashback on your purchase.
+Also, it can find coupons.

 If you are serious about this business, don’t be afraid of paying for using a premium service.
-There are many extensions and software that are not free, but they have a free trial.
+Many extensions and software are not free, but they have a free trial.
 You can pay for them after assuring that they are useful.

-You can plug in your buy data to see the estimated profit and ROI.
+You can plug in your data to see the estimated profit and ROI.